 - Ask advice from locals, either at your accommodation, online, or someone trustworthy you meet when you’re out.
 They will know the safe areas to walk around the city, some cool things to see, do and eat, and will be able to offer you a local perspective of Cartagena away from what the guidebook tells you.

 - Don’t carry all your valuables together in one place.
-This means not having all your bank cards in one wallet, or all your cash in one place, because if that goes missing, you won’t have any way left of accessing funds for your trip.
+This means not having all your bank cards in one wallet, or all your cash in one place.
 Split things like this up, consider having a second bank account (just in case), or an emergency credit card.

 - Be careful of over-friendly strangers.
 While people can be friendly in Cartagena, chances are when you are a lone gringo you will be approached by people you will not have your best interests at heart.
 Politely decline any offers.